Welcome

 Employers are required to conduct mandatory Right to Work checks on all prospective employees.
 Having a National Insurance number is not part of these checks, and the possession of a National Insurance number does not prove that an individual has a right to work.
 The employer you want to work for will tell you what documents you need to show.

-If you do not have a National Insurance number, you can find further information on how to apply for one here.
+If you do not have a National Insurance number, you can find further information on how to apply for a National Insurance number.
 You will be advised of the documents you will need to provide when making your application.

 Free driving courses

-The AA is offering free Drive Confident refresher course from AA Driving School and BSM to Ukrainian refugees.
+The AA is offering Ukrainian refugees a free Drive Confident refresher course from AA Driving School and BSM.

 In Ukraine, people drive on the other side of the road, and it is unlikely that many Ukrainians will be familiar with UK signs, or restrictions like the Congestion Charge and Low Emission Zones.

-Somerset Skills and Learning also have free education and wellbeing support for refugees in Somerset
+Somerset Skills and Learning have free education and wellbeing support for refugees in Somerset.

 CHARIS ESOL – The classes are taught by qualified ESOL teachers, with volunteers to assist, giving students plenty of opportunities to practice speaking and listening, as well as reading and writing.
 More courses are being set up, in response to the demand.
 Please check the CHARIS website for further information regarding classes.